cbrugna/cs428-project1/README.md

 webserver1.py is a webserver built with socket programming and TCP connections in Python. this webserver serves a simple HelloWorld.html file that simply outputs "Hello World."
-If anything but http://[local_ip_adress]/HelloWorld.html is entered into a webbrower, the web server will return a 404 Not Found. webserver2.py does the same thing, but is multithreaded so that more than one request can be found.
+If anything but http://[local_ip_adress]/HelloWorld.html is entered into a webbrower, the web server will return a 404 Not Found. webserver2.py does the same thing, but is multithreaded so that more than one request can be served at a time.

 ### NOTES, KNOWN BUGS, AND/OR INCOMPLETE PARTS